bobbyromeo/mypihc/README.md

     vi) Set "temp_threshold_alerts" to 1 and put a value for degrees celsius in "temp_threshold_cel" if you want to be notified via Email/GV if temperature exceeds this value.

-7) If you want to get Google Voice SMS working (and provided you have a GV account) to the following:
+7) If you want to get Google Voice SMS working (and provided you have a GV account) do the following:

     i) PY Google Voice Installation
         cd /root